hyounce/monte-carlo-simulator/README.md

 **__init__(self, faces):**

   Initializes the Die with faces and default weights of 1.0.

   Input:
   - faces: A Numpy Array of unique numeric or string values.

   Raises:
   - TypeError: If faces not a Numpy Array.
   - ValueError: If values in array are not numerics or strings, or if there are repeating values.

 **set_weight(self, face_val, new_weight):**

   Changes a face's weight to a new value.

   Input:
   - face_val: String or numeric value corresponding to a value in faces.
   - new_weight: int or float

   Raises:
   - IndexError: If face_val not in faces array.
   - TypeError: If new_weight not int or float.

+**roll_die(self, n_rolls=1):**

+  Selects a face one or more times and returns a list of results.

+  Input:
+  - n_rolls: int representing how many times to roll.
+Defaults to 1.

+  Output:
+  - rolls: Returns list of faces that were selected from each roll.

+**current_state(self):**

+  Returns a dataframe storing the die's faces and their corresponding weights.

+  Output:
+  - die_df: A Pandas dataframe.

+### Game Class:

 ## Usage: